staeke/meteor-imports-webpack-plugin/README.md

 ## Get started (TL;DR)
-Put your Meteor app in a subfolder called `server`
+Put your Meteor app in a subfolder called `meteor-app`

 Install this plugin